Single-photon cooling in microwave magneto-mechanics

-To conclude, the novel approach for microwave optomechanics we demonstrate in this Letter relies on simple elements, namely a $\lambda/2$ superconducting resonator with an integrated SQUID for the cavity and a commercial cantilever for the mechanical resonator, providing an optomechanical $g_0$ in the \SI{}{\kilo\hertz} range.
-Benefiting from this improvement of one order of magnitude over the couplings achieved in the microwave regime so far, we could demonstrate reaching single photon-strong cooperativity and consequently efficiently cool the mechanical mode with less than a photon in the cavity.
-Furthermore, owing to the 3D architecture of this approach, it offers numerous opportunities to significantly improve the optomechanical coupling as well as decreasing the microwave cavity linewidth, clearly paving the way to enter single-photon strong coupling.
-This would, most notably, facilitate preparing non-Gaussian states for a massive mechanical resonator which can be used to perform fundamental tests on quantum mechanics.
-In addition, our approach can be used in more practical applications such as force sensing~\cite{mamin_sub-attonewton_2001} and microwave-to-optics transduction~\cite{andrews_bidirectional_2014}.
+To conclude, the novel approach for microwave optomechanics we demonstrate in this Letter relies on simple elements, namely a $\lambda/2$ superconducting resonator with an integrated SQUID for the cavity and a commercial cantilever for the mechanical resonator, providing an optomechanical $g_0$ in the \SI{}{\kilo\hertz} range. {In the context of cavity optomechanics, this constitutes an improvement of one order of magnitude over couplings achieved in the microwave regime.
+Owing to this strong interaction, we achieved large single-photon cooperativities of $C_0 \gtrsim 10$ and demonstrated the cooling of the mechanical mode to a third of its thermal population with less than two photons in the cavity.} Furthermore, owing to the 3D architecture of this approach, it offers numerous opportunities to significantly improve the optomechanical coupling as well as decreasing the microwave cavity linewidth, clearly paving the way to enter single-photon strong coupling. {This would, most notably, facilitate preparing the massive mechanical resonator in non-Gaussian states which can be used to perform fundamental tests on quantum mechanics.} In addition, our approach can be used in more practical applications such as force sensing~\cite{mamin_sub-attonewton_2001} and microwave-to-optics transduction~\cite{andrews_bidirectional_2014}.

 \textbf{Acknowledgment:} We want to thank Hans Huebl for fruitful discussion.
 Further we thank our in-house mechanical workshop.
 DZ and MLJ are funded by the European Union$'$s Horizon 2020 research and innovation program under grant agreement No. 736943.
 CMFS is supported by the Austrian Science Fund FWF within the DK-ALM (W1259-N27).